 - Their mating behaviour is assorted in nature.
 They’re classified as polygynous (clan-based) and polygynandrous (based on promiscuity).

-- They’re also gifted with an acute sense of smell and can locate carcasses several miles away.
+- Almost all people have an acute sense of smell can locate carcasses several miles away

 - Hyenas are infamous for their screeches and howls.
 It resembles a maniacal laugh.
-When they slay their prey the entire clan produces this howl.
+They slay their prey the entire clan produces this howl.
 If you’re fortunate enough to experience this in Botswana’s Wildlife, it’ll be an experience like no other.

 Various conservation territories are an abode for the Brown Hyena including The Central Kalahari Game Reserve and The Kgalagadi Transfrontier Park.